-The Argentine Republic has executed and ratified Agreements with the following countries: Germany, Australia, Belgium, Bolivia, Brazil, Canada, Denmark, Finland, Great Britain and Northern Ireland, Italy, The Netherlands, Sweden, France, Norway and Russia, Spain and Switzerland. this tax treaty became enforceable on November 27th, 2015.
-In addition, Note that Argentina has entered into a new Tax Treaty with Chile and Mexico respectively.
-Those Tax Treaties, however, are pending for internal approval by both Countries to become enforceable.
+The Argentine Republic has executed and ratified Agreements with the following countries: Germany, Australia, Belgium, Bolivia, Brazil, Canada, Denmark, Finland, Great Britain and Northern Ireland, Italy, The Netherlands, Sweden, France, Norway and Russia, Spain, Switzerland and Chile.

+Tax treaties between Argentina and Chile / Switzerland became enforceable on January 1st, 2017 and November 27th, 2015, respectively.
+In addition, note that Argentina has entered into a new Tax Treaty with Mexico.
+This Tax Treaty, however, is pending for internal approval by both Countries to become enforceable.